deeztek/deeztek-docker/Linux/traefik/README.md

 `sudo git clone https://github.com/deeztek/deeztek-docker.git`

-This will clone the repository and create a docker directory in the directory you ran the git clone command from.
+This will clone the repository and create a deeztek-docker directory in the directory you ran the git clone command from.

 Change to the traefik directory:

-`cd docker/Linux/traefik`
+`cd deeztek-docker/Linux/traefik`

 Run the following script as root: